hajun-myoung/covid-19-notice/docs/en/guide/README.md

 See below to see where and what information you can find :smiley:

+If you want, here is [the official site of the DDC health care center](https://www.ddc.go.kr/health/index.do)

 ## Layouts of Home

 The layouts of [Home](../) is like this :